Cross BorderWhat Do the Australian Elections Mean for Canberra’s Policies Toward Indonesia and...

 Indeed, Jakarta has moved closer to Canberra’s hawkish views about China’s military assertiveness, although Jokowi needs to woo Chinese investment so badly that he will be reluctant to truly alienate Beijing.
 Still, there is a substantial chance for Morrison to build on the Comprehensive Strategic Partnership Australia signed with Indonesia last year, such as by expanding bilateral joint military exercises or making the new Japan-South Korea-Australia-Indonesia exercises a regular practice.

-Baca juga : Kabinet Prabowo Rasa Jokowi
+Baca juga : Jokowi Presiden Terkuat Cuma Mitos?

 Outside Indonesia, admittedly Canberra’s crucial Southeast Asian relationship, the coalition’s policies are less clear.
 Morrison seems more focused on China, Indonesia, and the Pacific, traditionally an Australian sphere of influence but increasingly an area of Chinese dominance, than on Southeast Asia other than Indonesia.
 Morrison’s plan for a Pacific pivot is substantial, and he has already moved to make good on the strategy.
 His approach will balance China’s power in the Pacific, though the coalition’s general lack of action on climate change will potentially undermine Pacific ties.